 Snake Plant Meanings and Symbolism

 In Nigeria, snake plants are associated with Oya and Ogun, spirits associated with storms and war.
 Nigerian rituals involve using the plant to ward off evil.
-Many also refer to the snake plant as the good luck plant.

 How to Grow Snake Plants (for indoor plants)